joeytxy/anonymization_tool/README.md

 '[Name] went to her office today.
 She had a meeting with Mr [Name].'.
 While this is a correct output, it does not fit the definition of intersection.

-By using chracter index, we can recognise that A recognises character index 0 to 3 as a person name, and not chracter index 56 to 59.
+By using character index, we can recognise that A recognises character index 0 to 3 as a person name, and not character index 56 to 59.
 The intersection betweeen [0,1,2,3] and [0,1,2,3,35,57,58,59] would have given [0,1,2,3].
 Masking the word at sentence[0:3] would have given us:

 '[Name] went to her office today.
 She had a meeting with Mr Kim.' , which fits our definition of intersection.